fabric8-services/fabric8-auth-tests/performance/scripts/auth-api-user/results-template.md

 # Results (@@JOB_BASE_NAME@@ #@@BUILD_NUMBER@@ @@TIMESTAMP@@)
 ## Summary
+The following tables show the final results taken and computed from a single test run - i.e. after and by running the login phase and the 5 minutes of the load phase.
 ### Prepare Test
 | Scenario | Minimal | Median | Maximal |
 | :--- | ---: | ---: | ---: |